lypitech/area/benchmark/benchmark.md

 **React/TypeScript** was chosen for the web frontend because:

 - It is the **industry standard**, ensuring long-term support.
-- Huge **ecosystem** (state management, routing, visualization).
+- **Huge ecosystem** (state management, routing, visualization).
-- Great flexibility to build a complex **workflow builder UI** with drag-and-drop, real-time updates, and reusable components.
+- **Great flexibility** to build a complex workflow builder UI with drag-and-drop, real-time updates, and reusable components.
-- Large and active community, ensuring better sustainability than Svelte.
+- **Large and active community**, ensuring better sustainability than Svelte.
-- Esteban is already experienced with React, reducing the risk of beginner mistakes and speeding the development process.
+- **Esteban B. is already experienced with React**, reducing the risk of beginner mistakes and speeding the development process.

 ### Security Risks and Mitigations